maxtaylordavies/visualstim/README.md

 - The purpose of the trigger period is to allow time for external systems (such as a 2P microscope) to activate, so that they start performing their function at the same time as the stimulus onset
 - The length of the trigger period can be set within the sync panel
-- At the start of the trigger period, the trigger square flashes white for 3 frames, producing a voltage pulse in the photodiode covering the trigger square
+- At the start of the trigger period, the trigger square flashes white for `p` frames (where `p` is the value supplied for `pulse length`), producing a voltage pulse in the photodiode covering the trigger square
 - This photodiode should be connected to the appropriate input(s) of whatever external system(s) you want to trigger

 After the user-defined trigger duration has elapsed, the selected stimulus will begin playing as normal.
 In **sync mode**, while the stimulus is playing, the **sync square** will flash white every `n` frames (where `n` is the value supplied for `sync interval`).
 This allows the user to send a regular synchronisation pulse to an external clock system, in order to align the stimulus frame timestamps with data from any other systems (e.g. 2P imaging data).